TophatSynth/medic_backup/Lecture Notes/Week 5/Reproductive System.md

 		- Deep compared to theca cells
 		- Increases in size markedly during primary -> secondary follicle development
 		- LH and FSH receptors
-		- #tofinish
 	- Gonadal hormones involved - FSH, LH, oestrogen and progestins
 		- ![[Pasted image 20251016135045.png]]
-		- GnRH release is pulsatile #tofinish
+		- GnRH release is pulsatile
 			- Requires less energy
 			- Stress and other factors influence secretion
-		- Mid cycle shift from negative to positive feed back for when LH and FSH surge just before ovulation
+		- Mid cycle shift from negative to positive feedback for when LH and FSH surge just before ovulation
 			- Caused by upregulation of receptors when oestrogen levels are increased
 		- ![[Pasted image 20251016135219.png]]
 	- Gegins in fetal stage